Discount Model - Customer Order

 Priority

-Control fields and start values are entered in order of priority from 1 to 10.
+Control fields and start values are specified in order of priority from 1 to 10.
 When discounts are given automatically, the discount number is searched in order of priority.
 In this way the values in the order line are first checked against the control fields and start values with priority 1.

 If these do not match, the values in the order line are then checked against the control fields and start values with priority 2, and so on.
 A discount is given for only one priority per discount number.
-Control fields must be entered in an order of priority and deleted in reverse order.
+Control fields must be specified in an order of priority and deleted in reverse order.

-4. Enter Discount Scales
+4. Specify Discount Scales

 When the 'Limit value' field is left blank, the discount for only one priority is given for all sales, regardless of quantity.